Konopiště: History

 The castle was apparently established around 1294 by Prague Bishop Tobiáš of Benešov as a Gothic fortification in the style of a French castle with a rectangular plan and round towers protruding from the corners, making the most effective defence possible.
 Accounts show that the Benešovic family from nearby Benešov were the owners in 1318, and that in 1327 the castle passed into the hands of the Šternberks.
 In 1468, it was conquered by the troops of George of Poděbrady after a siege that lasted almost two years.

 In 1603, the estate was purchased by Dorota Hodějovská of Hodějov, who made Renaissance alterations to the old gothic fortification.
-The Hodějovský family fortified their property because of their active participation in the anti-Habsburg rebellion in 1620.
-Albrecht von Waldstein acquired the castle, and after him it was passed to Adam Michna of Vacínov.
+The Hodějovský family fortified their property because of their active participation in the Bohemian Revolt in 1620.
+Albrecht von Wallenstein acquired the castle, and after him it was passed to Adam Michna of Vacínov.
 Michna gained notoriety through his repression of the serfs, who revolted against him and conquered Konopiště in 1657.

 The Swedes occupied and plundered Konopiště in 1648, and the Vrtba family then purchased the dilapidated structure.
 After 1725, they had it transformed into a Baroque style château.
 The drawbridge was replaced by a stone bridge, and near the east tower a new entrance was inserted in the wall.
-The gate which embellished it was designed by František Maxmilián Kaňka and featured statues from the workshop of Matthias Bernard Braun.
+The gate which embellished it was designed by František Maxmilián Kaňka and featured statues from the workshop of Matthias Braun.
 In 1746, the upper levels of four of the towers were destroyed and one tower was completely demolished.
 During repair of the interiors, mythological and allegorical frescoes were painted on the ceilings of the great hall, and marble fireplaces with carved decorations by Lazar Wildmann were created.

-Archduke Franz Ferdinand of Austria bought Konopiště in 1887 with his inheritance from the last reigning Duke of Modena.
-He had it repaired between 1889 and 1894 by the architect Josef Mocker into a luxurious residence, suitable for a future Emperor, which he preferred to his official residence in Vienna.
+Archduke Franz Ferdinand of Austria bought Konopiště in 1887 with his inheritance from the deposed Francis V, Duke of Modena.
+He had it repaired between 1889 and 1894 by the architect Josef Mocker into a luxurious residence, suitable for a future Emperor, which he preferred to his official residence, the Belvedere, Vienna.
 The extensive 225 ha (550-acre) English landscape garden with terraces, a rose garden and statues, was established at the same time.

 He invited Wilhelm II, German Kaiser to see his roses early in June 1914.
 Insofar as they discussed politics, they discussed Romania, but undocumented conspiracy theories about their planning an attack on Serbia or a division of the Austro-Hungarian Empire arose at the time.